Acceptance of Admission

 Graduate courses taken at any institution other than The Johns Hopkins University are not accepted and cannot count toward graduate degree requirements in the Advanced Academic Programs.

 Students must complete all course work in a master’s degree program within five years, calculated from the start of the first course that counts toward the degree.
-This time limit includes any courses taken at another Hopkins division which have been approved to count toward the degree, whether or not such courses were taken during a student’s studies in the Part-time Graduate Programs.
+This time limit includes any courses taken at another Hopkins division that have been approved to count toward the degree, whether or not such courses were taken during a student’s studies in the Part-time Graduate Programs.

 Students who have not completed degree requirements at the end of five years may not be able to count courses older than five years toward their degree.
 Instead, they may be required to take additional program courses to complete the required number within five years.